paglalayag/paglalayag.github.io/_posts/2024-03-02-rails-codex-android-test-spike.md

 - [4] TurboWebView{id=-1, visibility=VISIBLE, width=0, height=0 ... rest is the same as TurboWebView#1}
 - [5] TurboWebView{id=-1, visibility=VISIBLE, width=0, height=0 ... rest is the same as TurboWebView#1}
 {% endhighlight %}

+Which tells us that there is one TurboWebView for each tab.
+While Ayush didn't target elements with id in his system tests, that is what I usually find the easiest.
+In Android, the `contentDescription` seems to provide a similar testing convenience.
+We can target by `contentDescription` like this:

 {% highlight kotlin %}
   @Test